These shirts are part of our new Le Temps Retrouvé collection, available here.

 I'm a big fan of western shirts because they have the power to instantly add style to any outfit.

-• A formal outfit?
-No problem, a western shirt fits perfectly under a suit
+- Dressy?
+No problem, a western shirt fits perfectly under a suit.

-• A casual outfit?
-This is the playground for a western shirt, perfectly at ease with khaki fatigue pants and other loose pants.
+- Casual wear?
+This is the playground of a western shirt, perfectly at ease with khaki fatigue pants and other pants with volume.

-Few clothes can match such an ability to navigate between different styles.
+Few garments can match such an ability to navigate between different styles.

-The western shirt is the pinnacle of versatility for me, and I am determined to make it an essential part of the BonneGueule wardrobe.
+The western shirt is for me the ultimate in versatility, and I am determined to make it an essential part of the BonneGueule wardrobe.

 GOTS denim from Italian Berto

-In terms of color, to have a truly summery atmosphere, I wanted a light blue that leans towards sky blue, in order to highlight the washing of the material, and to wear it easily with sandy or even lighter tones, like ecru.
+In terms of color, to have a truly summery atmosphere, I wanted a light blue that tends towards sky blue, in order to highlight the fading of the material, and to wear it easily with sand or even lighter tones, like ecru.

-A faded fabric and beautiful contrasting snap buttons.
+A washed fabric and beautiful contrasting snap buttons.

-In terms of provenance, it is a fabric that is spun and woven in Italy, at Berto, in GOTS cotton .
-Along with Candiani, it is the other famous supplier of “made in Italy” denim.
+In terms of origin, it is a fabric that is spun and woven in Italy, at Berto, in GOTS cotton .
+With Candiani, it is the other famous supplier of denim “made in Italy”.

 Berto, a century and a half of experience